-1. The Association may designate eight (8) local Association representatives in addition to the officers above.
-The Association shall notify the Sheriff's Office, in writing, of the name of any local Association representative and his/her jurisdictional area as soon as practicable.

-2. The Sheriff's Office shall provide the Association representatives reasonable opportunity to utilize the above release time to serve in his/her capacity.
-The representative may utilize that time to participate in any of the duties arising within his/her jurisdictional area, those duties being defined as:

-- (a) The investigation of a bargaining unit member's grievance or potential grievance; - (b) Representation of a member/grievant at any step of the grievance procedure established herein;

-- (c) Consultation with duly accredited representatives of the Association on matters involving the Association's relationship with the County; and - (d) Attending County functions/meetings, which have a direct impact on the Association.

-3. The representative shall notify his/her immediate Supervisor each time he/she wishes to conduct appropriate business and may be relieved of duty unless operational demands preclude permission to leave the work location being granted.
-Appropriate use of representative time, as provided herein, shall not be abused by the employee, and use of said time will not be unreasonably withheld by the responsible supervisor.

-D. For each separate fiscal year covered by the term of this Agreement, the Association will use leave without pay, annual leave, or bonus leave for members to attend meetings, conferences, legislative sessions and conventions or to attend to other Association business, other than that covered in paragraph C.2. of this provision.
-Per Diem and/or travel shall not be provided by the Office.
-The scheduling of time off under this provision requires the advance approval of the Sheriff or his designated representative.

-E. The County agrees to provide the Association with three (3) areas at Parr Boulevard and one (1) area at Incline Substation for the Association to post one (1) bulletin board.
+- 1. The Association may designate five (5) local Association representatives in addition to the officers above.
+The Association shall notify the Sheriff's Office, in writing, of the name of the representative and his/her jurisdictional area thirty (30) calendar days prior to the effective date of any such designation. - 2.
+The Sheriff's Office shall provide the Association representatives reasonable opportunity to utilize the above release time to serve in his/her capacity.
+The representative may utilize that time to participate in any of the duties arising within his/her jurisdictional area, those duties being defined as: - (a) The investigation of a bargaining unit member's grievance or potential grievance; - (b) Representation of a member/grievant at any step of the grievance procedure established herein: - (c) Consultation with duly accredited representatives of the Association on matters involving the Association's relationship with the County; and - (d) Attending County functions/meetings that have a direct impact on the Association. - 3.
+The representative shall notify his/her immediate supervisor each time he/she wishes to conduct appropriate business and may be relieved of duty unless operational demands preclude permission to leave the work location being granted.
+Appropriate use of representative time, as provided herein, shall not be abused by the employee, and use of said time will not be unreasonably withheld by the responsible supervisor. - C. For each separate fiscal year covered by the term of this Agreement, the Association will use leave without pay, annual leave, or bonus leave for members to attend meetings, conferences, legislative sessions and conventions or to attend to other Association business, other than that covered in Section B2 of this provision.
+Per diem and/or travel shall not be provided by the Office.
+The scheduling of time off under this provision requires the advance approval of the Sheriff or his designated representative. - D. The County agrees to provide the Association with one (1) area at Parr Boulevard and one (1) area at the Incline Substation for the Association to post one (1) bulletin board.
 Each bulletin board shall not exceed three (3) feet by four (4) feet in area.
-Materials shall be posted upon bulletin boards specifically as designated, and not on walls, doors, file cabinets or any other place.
+Materials shall be posted upon bulletin boards specifically as designated, and not walls, doors, file cabinets or any other place.
 The material posted on bulletin boards shall not be obscene, defamatory, derogatory, or of a partisan political nature, nor shall it pertain to public issues which do not involve the County or its relationship with the Association.
 All posted material shall bear the identity of the sponsor, shall be signed by a duly appointed representative of the Association, shall be neatly displayed, and shall be removed as soon as no longer timely.
-All costs incident to preparing and posting of Association material will be borne by the Association.
-The Association may use County telephones and County computers for E-mail in carrying out those duties identified in paragraph C.2. above and any other appropriate purpose that has been specifically approved by the Sheriff.
+All costs incident to preparing and posting of Association materials will be borne by the Association.
+The Association may use County telephones and County computers for e-mail in carrying out those duties identified in Section B2 above and any other appropriate purpose that has been specifically approved by the Sheriff.
+(Added 7-01-19)